Kitware/trame/docs/content/docs/tutorial-html.md

 @change("resolution")
 def update_resolution(resolution, **kwargs):
     cone_source.SetResolution(resolution)
-    update_view()
+    html_view.update()
 ```

 There is no need to get or update the `resolution` state variable.
 This update is carried out on the client-side by the v_model.
-We simply update the `cone_source` appropriately and update the view with the previously defined `update_view` function.
+We simply update the `cone_source` appropriately and update the view.

 The `VBtn` resets the the resolution when pressed by calling the `reset_resolution` function.
 This is a `trigger` event, where `v_models` are `change` events.
 Since, we use the function reference here, there is no need to use a `@trigger("...")` decorator here.
 It is created by default behind the scene.